engineyard/ey-docs/pages/database-download.md

 #Viewing and downloading database backups

-You should review your database backups from time.
+You should periodically inspect your database backups.
 Confirm that backups are being made and retained as you expect.
+Also, confirm the integrity of the database backup files, for example, by loading backup files into a test environment.

 This page describes where to find your database backup files and how to download them to your local machine.